is42day/ai_numeral_system_simulation/README.md

 🔜 Lesson 4: Data Aggregation and Joins

-🔜 Lesson 5: ML with PySpark
+🔜 Lesson 5: E.ON projects

 🤝 Contributing
 Feel free to fork and submit PRs with additional lessons, improvements, or data sets.
 This repo is intended as a learning lab for aspiring Spark + Python engineers.